Erls-Corporation/edwardhotchkiss.com/posts/2012-03-15-5-ways-to-export-the-same-node.js-module.md

----
-layout: post
+--
-title: 5 Ways to export the same Node.js module
+Title: 5 Ways to export the same Node.js module
-description: 5 Ways to export the same Node.js module
+Description: 5 Ways to export the same Node.js module
-tags:
- - Node.js
- - Module
----
+Date: 03.15.12
+Keywords: Module,Node.js,Export,module.exports
+--

 When I look through the code of some of my first [Node.JS](http://nodejs.org/) modules that I wrote I look at the different ways that I handled their class structure and export.
 It's all eye-candy to me, but pick your favorite, or .apply() as argumented.